On this page

 - 2014: 64 million euros

 - 2017: 223 million euros

 - 2018: 329 million euros

-In the first half of 2019, over 6,000 crowdfunding campaigns yielded 203 million euros, just in the Netherlands.
-Ninety percent of that amount was awarded to businesses.
+In 2020, over 12,500 crowdfunding campaigns yielded 417 million euros.
+Nearly ninety percent of that amount was awarded to businesses.
 Loans are the most popular form of crowdfunding.

 This is why entrepreneurs choose crowdfunding

 - They simply need the money;

 - Crowdfunding gains them funds as well as clients, plus they receive feedback and ambassadors;